 - Password control: What will be the password change frequency?
 What will be the minimum and maximum numbers of characters for the password?
 Will it require complex characters or will digits will be sufficient?
 These should be documented in information security policy.

 - Asset disposal: For instance, how will an outdated CD-ROM or DVD’s including data of the company be disposed of?
 Will it be burned or simply thrown to the bin?
 There are even special organizations who collect outdated storage devices or external disks of the companies and burn these in a safe area.
-How an asset will be disposed of must be documented in the information security policy as well.
+How an asset will be disposed of must be documented as well.

 - Information and document classification: There can be several types of data or information in a company.
 For instance, an active directory includes names, surnames, and contact information for each employee.
 Therefore, this information must be available for every employee in a company.
 On the other hand, salary or bonus information is confidential and only human resources personnel can access such data.
 These kinds of information and document classification must be done in the scope of information security policy.

 - Remote access: Most of the companies provide remote access to the company network from external networks.
-These are provided by virtual private networks, key generators etc. Policies for remote access to company network are included in information security policy as well.
+These are provided by virtual private networks, key generators etc. Policies for remote access to company network are included as well.

 - Supplier Access to IT Services: An IT service provider can be acquiring external services from suppliers or partners in compliance with the supplier management process.
 In this case, how the supplier will access data of the company must be documented and planned in the scope of information security policy.
 The data of the company will be provided to an external organization and this has to be done in a secure way.
 The information security policy can specify whether cloud services can be used to share information with suppliers in an environment outside the company’s intranet, but the IT security manager needs to be sure that the documents shared with external suppliers are protected and remains the property of the company.